LoisRP/java-ilpv4-connector-docs/operating-a-connector/configuration.md

   datasource:
     url: jdbc:postgresql://localhost:5432/connector_db
     username: postgres
     password:
 ```
 {% endcode %}

 {% hint style="danger" %}
-If no security credentials are not required by your database, then the `username` and `password` properties may be omitted. **However, such a configuration is not recommended**.
+If no security credentials are required by your database, then the `username` and `password` properties may be omitted. **However, such a configuration is not recommended**.
 {% endhint %}

 ### HTTP Client Properties